isomorphic-git/isomorphic-git/docs/mergeDriver.md

 }
 ```

-If we applied this algorithm to the file in the previous example, the resolved file would simply read:
+If we applied this algorithm to the conflict in the previous example, the resolved file would simply read:
 ```
 modified
 text